velosomarcus/file-server-api/README.md

 cd file-server-api
 python3 main.py -p 8888 [-o]  # see the help running "python3 main.py --help"
 ```
+Now this machine is serving the files under the folder `file-server-api/files`.

 ### Running as a Docker container